-On August 2011, CAI entered in a new commitment to purchase firm orders of thirty new A321 NEO Aircraft and ten addition option orders.
+On August 2011, the Group entered in a new commitment to purchase firm orders of thirty new A321 NEO Aircraft and ten addition option orders.
 These aircraft are scheduled to be delivered from 2017 to 2021.
-These aircraft shall be used for a longer range network expansion programs.
-The above-indicated commitments relate to CAI's re-fleeting and expansion programs.

-On June 28, 2012, CAI has entered into an agreement with United Technologies International Corporation Pratt & Whitney Division to purchase new PurePower® PW1100G-JM engines for its 30 firm and ten option A321 NEO aircraft to be delivered beginning 2017.
+On June 28, 2012, the Group has entered into an agreement with United Technologies International Corporation Pratt & Whitney Division to purchase new PurePower® PW1100G-JM engines for its 30 firm and ten options A321 NEO aircraft to be delivered beginning 2017.
 The agreement also includes an engine maintenance services program for a period of ten years from the date of entry into service of each engine.

-As of December 31, 2014, the Group will take delivery of 9 more Airbus A320, 1 Airbus A330 and 30 Airbus A321 NEO aircraft
+As of December 31, 2015, the Group will take delivery of 5 more Airbus A320, 1 Airbus A330, 30 Airbus A321 NEO aircraft and 16 ATR 72-600.

 The above-indicated commitments relate to the Group's re-fleeting and expansion programs.
-These agreements remained in effect as of December 31, 2014.
+These agreements remained in effect as of December 31, 2015.